finallyobsolete/finallyobsolete/README.md

 I'm a high school student located in Singapore, constantly fooling around with multiple programming languages. <br>
 At the moment, I'm focusing on experimenting with discord.js and constructing Discord bots. <br>
-I'm comfortable with Python 3, but I'm somewhat proficient in HTML, Javascript, C++, and some other languages.
+I'm comfortable with Python 3, and I'm somewhat proficient in HTML, Javascript, C++, and some other languages.

 ### Languages & Tools
 <p>